Major 7.8 earthquake rocks Turkey and Syria, killing hundreds

 Rescue workers and residents raced to search for survivors under the rubble of their homes in multiple cities, working through tangles of metal and chunks of concrete.

-Turkey's Disaster and Emergency Management agency said at least 76 people in seven Turkish provinces were killed and 440 injured.
-In addition to the 237 dead in government-held areas of Syria, more than 630 were injured, according to Syrian state media.
-At least 47 people were reported killed in rebel-held areas.
+Turkey's Disaster and Emergency Management agency said at least 284 people in seven Turkish provinces.
+The agency said 440 people were injured.
+The death toll in government-held areas of Syria climbed to 237 with more than 630 injured, according to Syrian state media.
+Rescuers said dozens were killed in rebel-held areas, according to the Reuters news service.

 In the Turkish city of Adana, one resident said three buildings near his home collapsed.
 "I don't have the strength anymore," one survivor could be heard calling out from beneath the rubble as rescue workers tried to reach him, said the resident, journalism student Muhammet Fatih Yavus.
 Further east in Diyarbakir, cranes and rescue teams rushed people on stretchers out of a mountain of pancaked concrete floors that was once an apartment building.